stupaq/cloud-atlas/experiments/5node-31-12-13/README.md

 of `scribe/`.
 Additionally four full zone hierarchy snapshots were taken for each of the agents during the course of the experiment, you can find them under appropriate `dump_hh-mm/` subdirectories, where `hh` and `mm` denote hour and minute time, the snapshot has been taken.
+For viewing time series file please use provided `ts_plot.sh` script (it requires `gnuplot` to be installed).
+For example to show time series for agent serving `/uw/pjwstk/khaki31`, attribute `num_processes` in a zone `/` run `ts_plot.sh khaki31 / num_processes`.
+Note the lack of data points around 0130 hours, the agent was dead at this time as described previously.